 3. Ask suppliers for proposals

 Now that you know what you want, it’s time to start browsing.
 Reach out to the suppliers you’ve found online or through referrals.
-Tell them about your objectives, then ask them to send you a proposal for the fleet management solution they think can work best for your business.
+Tell them about your objectives, then ask them to send you a proposal for the solution they think can work best for your business.

 As well as being the simplest way to get the information you need (rather than wading through website after website, brochure after brochure), this will give you a good idea of how the supplier manages clients.
-This will be a long-term relationship, so quality of service can be just as important as software capability.
+This will be a long-term relationship, so the quality of service can be just as important as software capability.

 4. Make your choice

-Once you have a few bids, you can make a shortlist of fleet management providers.
+Once you have a few bids, you can make a shortlist of fleet management solutions.
 Select a small number and ask them to go more in-depth on the elements of their proposed solution.
 Be sure they explain what these core functionalities will deliver:

 - GPS-based vehicle tracking

-- Driver behaviour analysis
+- Driver behavior analysis

 - Professional navigation